top of page

 Aside from a brief partnership around 1939 with W.R.
 Gibbon, Walter Wait ran the business as a sole proprietorship for 24 years.
 His daughter thinks he liked working for himself in a business that gave him lots of interaction with the public.

-At 27 years, the Benedettis were actually proprietors of Wait’s longer than its namesake, retiring in 1989.
+At 27 years, the Benedettis actually ran Wait’s longer than its namesake.
+They retired in 1989.
+I am not sure how long the taxi stand remained there nor for how many years Wait’s stayed open 24 hours.
 The next owners were Ron Rubeniuk and Audrey Kemp (1989-91), Steve Legros and Joanne Sanders (1992-94), and Fred and Mary Anne McCelland (1995-2009).

 None made many major changes over the years and consequently Wait’s became a beloved anachronism with its narrow footprint and well-worn stools.